 How to make a flavorful orange cheesecake filling:

 Instead of squeezing fresh oranges to get plenty of orange flavor, we use frozen orange juice concentrate (no sugar added).
-We don’t want to water down the no-bake cheesecake filling with too much liquid and knew it could support the intense flavor of the concentrated juice.
-This shortcut adds the flavor we wanted and cuts time in the preparation, a win-win with amazing results!
+We don’t want to water down the no-bake cheesecake filling with too much liquid and knew these could support the intense flavor of the concentrated juice.
+This shortcut added the flavor we wanted and cut the prep time dramatically, a win-win with amazing results!

-If you’re serving a crowd, you can double or triple this no-bake cheesecake recipe and serve in clear plastic disposable cups so clean up would be easy too!
+If you’re serving a crowd, you can double or triple this no-bake cheesecake recipe and serve in clear plastic disposable cups.
+Clean up has never been easier!
 Just before you’re ready to serve, add a good dollop of whipped cream, a little fresh orange zest and orange wedges.
 Fun, easy and delicious – another great ending to a fabulous meal.